Low Carb Diets can also be a Paleo Diet or a Ketogenic Diet

 If you want to be healthy as well as lastingly trim, test a 15/35/50 diet for yourself.
 Of course, adjust it as necessary for your particular circumstance.
 Think of this as a suggestion for the beginning of an interesting experiment to discover for yourself the level of low carb diet that works best for you.
-Bottom line for a low carbohydrate diet, consume no more than 25 grams of net carbs daily on most days.
+The bottom line for a low carbohydrate diet, consume no more than 25 grams of net carbs daily on most days.

 For weight loss, if you don't restrict carbs on most days, you will not reduce your percentage of body fat, but, however, if you don't give yourself a cheat day once a week, you will slow down your metabolism and fat burning.

-Keeping grams of net carbs at 25 or lower is how to eat well for natural fat loss, wether this be one of the low carb diets, or a low carb Paleo diet or a low carb ketogenic diet.
+Keeping grams of net carbs at 25 or lower is how to eat well for natural fat loss, whether this is one of the low carb diets, or a low carb Paleo diet or a low carb ketogenic diet.
 Once you are at your ideal percentage of body fat, you may raise your carb intake slightly.

 Such a diet promotes natural lasting weight loss.
 Again, the key ideas are this: instead of "burning" carbs, you will "burn" fat; you'll shift from a carb-burning to a fat-burning metabolism.
 It's simple: the only way to lose body fat is to enable your body to use that fat as fuel.

 Glucose comes from our bodies digesting carbs, which are either sugars (sweets) or starches.
 By limiting your consumption of sugars and starches on most days of the week, you'll give your body no option except using fat as fuel.